 The first major expansion of UNICEF involvement came in the mid-1970’s with initiation of a project in support of school curriculum development jointly implemented with the United Nations Development Programme.
 This project marked UNICEF’s first dedicated effort to become actively involved in the Pacific.

-Further expansion of UNICEF’s involvement in the region began in the late 1970’s and continued through 1985 as direct relations with the Pacific governments were formed and a multi-sectoral, multi-dimensional programme developed.
-Until this period, most governments in the region had never had contact with a UNICEF staff member.
-This rapidly changed with establishment of regular visitation schedules which facilitated the personal relations and mutual understanding so essential for work in the Pacific.
+Further expansion of UNICEF’s involvement in the region began in the late 1970’s and continued through 1985 as direct relations with the Pacific governments were formed and a multi-sectoral, multi-dimensional UNICEF programme was developed.

-From 1984 to 1992, UNICEF Pacific was an area office managed by the Manila Office with a Resident Programme Officer in Suva.
-In January 1993 the area office became a sub-office of UNICEF Philippines until 1997 when it became a full-fledged country office - UNICEF Pacific.
+Between 1984 and 1992 the UNICEF Pacific multi country programme was managed by the UNICEF office based Manila, Philippines with one Resident Programme Officer based in Suva, Fiji.
+In January 1993 the Suva office became a sub-office of UNICEF Philippines until 1997 when it became the hub for a dedicated Pacific multi country office.